koknat/dif/README.md

-## dif - a preprocessing front end to meld/gvimdiff/kompare
+## dif - a preprocessing front end to meld/gvimdiff/tkdiff/kompare
 ![Alt text](dif_before_after.png?raw=true "Comparison of  meld  vs  dif with option -comments")

-The graphical compare tools meld, gvimdiff, or kompare are used to compare text files on Linux
+The graphical compare tools meld, gvimdiff, tkdiff, or kompare are used to compare text files on Linux

 In many cases, it is difficult and time-consuming to visually compare large files because of formatting differences